Exploring Kiyomizu-dera: Kyoto’s Iconic Temple in the Clouds

 Imagine coming here when there aren’t many visitors, how serene will the atmosphere be?

-Getting past the entrance area and its cluster of buildings, you’ll arrive at the Hondo Main Hall, the most famous structure in the entire Kiyomizu-dera complex.
+Getting past the entrance area and its cluster of buildings, you’ll arrive at the Hondo Main Hall, the most famous structure at Kiyomizu-dera.

 This impressive structure is held up by the previously mentioned wooden terrace held up by 13 meter tall 400 year old wooden pillars.

-Only the outer parts of the Hondo Main Hall is accessible to the public however, this includes balcony also known as the Kiyomizu stage.
-The inner chambers of the building is only accessible on special occasions.
+Only the outer parts of the Hondo Main Hall is accessible to the public however, this includes balcony also known as the Kiyomizu-dera stage.
+The inner chambers of the building is only accessible on special occasions that occur every few decades as the statue is considered a Hibutsu (hidden Buddha).

 inner sanctuary of kiyomizu-dera